Budget 2023 Overview

 The two main types of property auctions are foreclosure auctions and tax lien auctions.
 Before a property reaches this stage, several things have to happen.

 First, the homeowner has to have not paid the mortgage for several months.
 Then, the bank files a notice of default with the county recorder.
-If the homeowner doesn't pay the balance owed or renegotiate the mortgage with the lender, the home can be put up for auction.
-The amount of time it takes from when the homeowner stops paying the mortgage to when the home ends up at auction varies, but can be anywhere from a few months to a year or more...................click here to read further
+If the homeowner doesn't pay the balance owed or renegotiate the omrtgage with the lender, the home can be put up for auction.
+The amount of time it takes from when the homeowner stops paying the mortgage to when the home ends up at auction varies, but can be anywhere from a few months to a year or more.....................click here to read further

 ------------------------------------------------------------

-AGREEMENT BETWEEN THE GOVERNMENT OF THE HONG KONG SPECIAL ADMINISTRATIVE REGION OF THE PEOPLE’S REPUBLIC OF CHINA AND THE GOVERNMENT OF THE REPUBLIC OF INDIA
+AGREEMENT BETWEEN THE GOVERNMENT OF THE HONG KONG SPECIAL ADMINISTRATIVE REGION OF THE PEOPLE’S REPUBLIC OF CHINA AND THE GOVERNMENT OF THE REPUBLIC OF INDIA.

-FOR THE AVOIDANCE OF DOUBLE TAXATION AND THE PREVENTION OF FISCAL EVASION WITH RESPECT TO TAXES ON INCOME
+FOR THE AVOIDANCE OF DOUBLE TAXATION AND THE PREVENTION OF FISCAL EVASION WITH RESPECT TO TAXES ON INCOME.

-The Government of the Hong Kong Special Administrative Region of the People’s Republic of China and the Government of the Republic of India, desiring to conclude an Agreement for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income, have agreed as follows:..............click here to read further
+The Government of the Hong Kong Special Administrative Region of the People’s Republic of China and the Government of the Republic of India, desiring to conclude an Agreement for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income, have agreed as follows.....................click here to read further

 ------------------------------------------------------------